filecoin-project/specs/sync.md

   // Note: clear cache on disconnects peerHeads map[PeerID][]Cid

+  // trustedPeers will be used to kick off peer set expansion
-  trustedPeers []PeerID
+  // Filecoin nodes will ship with a default set trustedPeers []PeerID

-  trustedHeads map[PeerId][]Cid
+  // trusted heads are the latest heads as reported by the trusted peers trustedHeads map[PeerId][]Cid
 }

+// BoostrapPeerThreshold is the threshold needed to move from peerSetExpansion phase
-const BootstrapPeerThreshold = 25
+// (see bootstrap.md) to chain syncing.
+This is a node parameter that can be changed. const BootstrapPeerThreshold = 25
+// Likewise dupThreshold is the number of duplicate nodes the node can be routed to
+// making "randomPeer" requests before it assumes the network is too small to reach the
-const DupThreshold = 10
+// bootstrapPeerThreshold and falls back to trying to sync with the trustedPeers. const DupThreshold = 10
 ```